evocell/rabifier/README.rst

 For more detailed description of the pipeline check the references.
 If you prefer just to browse Rab GTPases in all sequenced Eukaryotic genomes visit `rabdb.org <http://rabdb.org>`_.

-Rabifier is freely distributed software under the GNU General Public License, check the LICENCE file for details.
+Rabifier is freely distributed under the GNU General Public License, check the LICENCE file for details.

 Please cite our papers if you use Rabifier in your projects.

 * Rabifier2: an improved bioinformatic classifier of Rab GTPases.
+Surkont J, et al.
 * Thousands of Rab GTPases for the Cell Biologist.
 Diekmann Y, et al. PLoS Comput Biol 7(10): e1002217.
   `doi:10.1371/journal.pcbi.1002217 <http://dx.plos.org/10.1371/journal.pcbi.1002217>`_